edwardfrary/readme-generator/Develop/readme.md

   ## License
-  For use under the Apache Licence 2.0: (https://www.apache.org/licenses/LICENSE-2.0)
+  For use under the MIT License Agreement: (https://lbesson.mit-license.org/)